yzgan/shipyard_exporter/README.md

 # ShipyardExporter

-All-in-one Exporter feature for Rails app.
+All-in-one Exporter for Rails app.

 ![Work in progress](work-in-progress.png)

-*\*currently only support CSV export format*
+*\*currently only support CSV and XLSX export format*

 ## Installation